pathikrit/sauron/README.md

 val p2: Person = f1(_.toUpperCase)
 ```

-Lens factories: The above lens only updates a particular person.
+*Lens factories*: The above lens only updates a particular person.
 You can make even more generic lenses that can update any `Person`:
 ```scala
 val f = lens(_: Person)(_.address.street.name)